Martially/community/contributors/design-proposals/volume-snapshotting.md

             21. If pod moves from one node to another

-                4. A different node is in now in charge of snapshotting
+                4. A different node is in now in charge of snapshotting.

-                5. If the volume plugin requires external memory for snapshots, we need to move the existing data
+                5. If the volume plugin requires external memory for snapshots, we need to move the existing data.

-            22. If the same pod exists on two different nodes, which node is in charge
+            22. If the same pod exists on two different nodes, which node is in charge.

 3. **Volume plugin interface/internal API:**

-    8. Allow VolumePlugins to implement the SnapshottableVolumePlugin interface (structure similar to AttachableVolumePlugin)
+    8. Allow VolumePlugins to implement the SnapshottableVolumePlugin interface (structure similar to AttachableVolumePlugin).

-    9. When logic is triggered for a snapshot by the SnapshotController, the SnapshottableVolumePlugin calls out to volume plugin API to create snapshot
+    9. When logic is triggered for a snapshot by the SnapshotController, the SnapshottableVolumePlugin calls out to volume plugin API to create snapshot.

-    10. Similar to volume.attach call
+    10. Similar to volume.attach call.

 4. **Other questions:**